Approximate Regions of Attraction in Learning with Decision-Dependent Distributions: PERFORMATIVE PREDICTION, FLOWS, AND PERTURBATIONS

 Throughout this paper, we will be using tools from perturbation analysis in control theory.
 For a complete vector field $\dot x = f(x)$, let $\varphi_f(\cdot;x_0)$ denote the unique solution to the differential equation with initial condition $x(0) = x_0$.
 For a scalar-valued function $V$ and a vector field $f$, we can define the derivative along trajectories as $\mc{L}_fV(x) = \frac{\partial V}{\partial x}f(x)$.
 We say a point $x$ is an \textbf{equilibrium point} if $f(x) = 0$.
 An equilibrium point $x$ is \textbf{locally asymptotically stable} if there exists a neighborhood $U \ni x$ such that $\lim_{t \rightarrow \infty} \varphi_f(t;x') = x$ for all $x' \in U$.
 A set $A$ is \textbf{positively invariant} if for all $x_0 \in A$ and $t \ge 0$, we have $\varphi_f(t;x_0) \in A$.
 Additionally, given a set $A \subset \mb{R}^n$, we say two points $x$ and $y$ are \textbf{path-connected in $A$} if there exists a continuous function $\gamma : [0,1] \to A$ such that $\gamma(0) = x$ and $\gamma(1) = y$.
 This forms an equivalence relation defined on $A$, and each equivalence class is a \textbf{connected component of $A$}.
 Additionally, we will use $\mc{W}_1(\cdot)$ to denote the \textbf{Wasserstein distance}, also known as the earth mover's distance.

-\subsection{Examples}
+\subsection{EXAMPLES}

-Before we present our analysis of the PRM gradient flow and the RGD flow, we introduce an example which motivates the study of performative risk in non-convex settings and multiple local equilibria.
+Before we present our analysis of the PRM gradient flow and the RGD flow, we introduce some examples which motivate the study of performative risk in non-convex settings and multiple local equilibria.